 It’s worth noting that Ubuntu’s application repository, the Ubuntu software centre, is a great place to look around for Linux applications, both free to use and paid to use.

 The desktop operating systems most of us use are typically bundled with our computers and we rarely question why we need to change operating systems.
-Few people are interest in learning a new operating system, and rarely ask what is Linux simply because they feel their existing operating system does the job just fine.
+Few people are interested in learning a new operating system and rarely ask what Linux is simply because they feel their existing operating system does the job just fine.

-However it is not always obvious how much time is lost in the process of battling common OS problems including malicious software such as viruses plus frequent OS crashes and the resulting costly repairs.
+However, it is not always obvious how much time is lost in the process of battling common OS problems, including malicious software such as viruses, frequent OS crashes, and the resulting costly repairs.
 Don’t forget that most operating systems charge a license fee too.

-Perhaps your existing choice of OS is not actually doing the job just fine.
-If you are tired of paying for an operating system and hate the frequent costly maintenance you have to do on your existing OS you might just want to think about Linux and whether it offers a better, free alternative.
-There is no charge for trying Linux and many people will consider Linux to be the most reliable operating system for a desktop computer.
+Perhaps your existing choice of OS is not doing the job just fine.
+If you are tired of paying for an operating system and hate the frequent, costly maintenance you have to do on your existing OS you might just want to think about Linux and whether it offers a better, free alternative.
+There is no charge for trying Linux, and many people will consider Linux to be the most reliable operating system for a desktop computer.

 Costs: you can save by using Linux software

-Because of the open-source, collaborative nature of Linux there really is no charge whatsoever to trying Linux.
-You can install the OS free of charge on an unlimited number of computers, without paying anything towards licensing.
+Because of the open-source, collaborative nature of Linux, there is no charge whatsoever to try Linux.
+You can install the OS free of charge on an unlimited number of computers without paying anything towards licensing.
 This is the case for both the server editions and the desktop editions of many Linux distributions.

-In contrast, many Linux distributions are completely free and include open-source server software, so you can get going serving web pages without paying any fees for licensing.
-Getting a fully-functional Linux web server up and running is, in fact, just a few clicks away.
+In contrast with commercial solutions, many Linux distributions are completely free and include open-source server software, so you can get started serving web pages without paying any fees for licensing.
+Getting a fully functional Linux web server up and running is, in fact, just a few clicks away.
 To learn more on Linux server distributions, read this post.

-It’s also easy to argue that Linux software makes life easy for systems administrators because Linux is more reliable.
-It means you don’t need to closely watch your server every day, you can rely on it running without a problem.
-Also, because of the way Linux is built you can often restart individual services without impacting the entire Linux OS.
+It’s also easy to argue that Linux software makes life easy for system administrators because Linux is more reliable.
+It means you don’t need to closely watch your server every day; you can rely on it running without a problem.
+Also, because of the way Linux is built, you can often restart individual services without impacting the entire Linux OS.

 By definition, an operating system is a tool that you need to be able to rely on.
 If cost is not the biggest factor for you, the reliability that Linux brings can be game-changing.
-Wondering what is Linux operating system’s biggest advantage?
-Well, its inherent reliability and its general immunity to viruses, malicious software and other random operating system issues is perhaps the biggest reason to adopt Linux.
+Wondering what the Linux operating system’s biggest advantage is?
+Well, its inherent reliability and its general immunity to viruses, malicious software, and other random operating system issues are perhaps the biggest reasons to adopt Linux.

-Server reboots are a particular problem for sysadmins and Linux, due to its stability, allows sysadmins to largely avoid reboots, unless the kernel is updated.
-In fact, many Linux servers can run for years, never seeing a reboot and sysadmins would often consider this a sign of the reliability of Linux.
+Server reboots are a particular problem for sysadmins, and Linux, due to its stability, allows sysadmins to largely avoid reboots unless the kernel is updated.
+Many Linux servers can run for years without seeing a reboot, and sysadmins would often consider this a sign of the reliability of Linux.

 We mentioned open source earlier in this article.
 But what is open source?
 Simply put, any software that is open source follows a set of principles, which include:

-- Full freedom to run the software, not matter your reason for running it or your goals
+- Full freedom to run the software, no matter your reason for running it or your goals

-- The permission to examine and disassemble the software, to study it, and to make any changes you want to make to it
+- Permission to examine and disassemble the software, to study it, and to make any changes you want to make to it

-- No restrictions on distributing any copies of the software modified by you
+- There are no restrictions on distributing any copies of the software modified by you

-It is also important to understand that open source software is in fact a community.
-It is a community that built Linux, and a community that maintains Linux.
-Wondering what is Linux exactly?
-Simply put: it is software by the people, made for the people.
-It can be argued that it is this open source philosophy that has made Linux so popular.
+It is also important to understand that open-source software is a community.
+It´s a community that built Linux and a community that maintains Linux.
+Arguably, it´s this open-source philosophy that has made Linux so popular.